w3c/web-advertising/support_for_advertising_use_cases.md

  format](https://www.iab.com/wp-content/uploads/2019/10/IAB-HY19-Internet-Advertising-Revenue-Report.pdf) - is almost all intended to drive brand outcomes (like awareness), not clicks.
 This means that any browser API that requires clicks to operate will not be suitable for Attitudinal Lift Measurement (though API's that support "view-through conversions" may potentially be sufficient.)
- 2. Favorability towards Toyota is fundamentally different than favorability towards BMW and so a Toyota ad campaign can only be measured by a survey that specifically asks about attitudes towards Toyota in particular.
+ 2. Favorability towards Toyota is fundamentally different than favorability towards BMW, and so a Toyota ad campaign can only be measured by a survey that specifically asks about attitudes towards Toyota in particular.
 Because surveys are expensive to administer, it would be uneconomical to survey hundreds of thousands of consumers about their attitudes towards every car brand, hoping that enough of them turn out to have seen a Toyota ad.
 Instead, surveys must be